Spring 2026 OLLI Digital Catalog – under construction

 Thursday at 10:45 AM

 Prerequisite: Some prior exposure to the German language.
-German language historical docudramas with German subtitles (played at 85% speed) are tied together with short, easy-to-follow lectures in German.
-Course is aimed at the intermediate-level student, but students from beginner to native speaker are welcome.
-This semester covers the late 17th through mid-19th centuries.
-Topics include the golden days of Dresden, the emergence of Prussia, Frederick the Great, Maria Theresa, Germany under Napoleon, the industrial revolution and Karl Marx.
+In this class, German language historical docudramas with German subtitles (played at 85% speed) are tied together with short, easy-to-follow lectures in German.
+Course is aimed at the intermediate level student, but all are welcome, from beginner to native speaker.
+This semester focuses on the birth of modern Germany and covers the years 1850 to 1930.
+Topics include Otto von Bismarck, Mad King Ludwig, Kaiser Wilhelm I and II, Rosa Luxemburg, Gustav Stresemann, the Second Reich, WWI and the Weimar Republic.

 Taught by: Mary Shenvi